Corvallis, Oregon: Bus

 Long-distance bus service is provided in Corvallis by Greyhound.
-It stops at the Greyhound station in downtown Corvallis (station ID: CVI).
+It stops at the Downtown Transit Center and at OSU campus Transit stop (station ID: CVI and CVO).

+FlixBus provides Regional service from the Downtown Transit Center and OSU campus Transit Center.
+There are 4 daily trips southbound to Eugene and the U of O campus, and 4 daily northbound trips to Albany, Salem and a Portland.

+The Campus Connector – The Groome Transportation Company also provides Shuttle Bus service between the Oregon State University campus and University of Oregon campus in Eugene multiple times daily called the "Campus Connector" with a stop at the Eugene Airport between the two rival university campuses.

-Local bus service is provided by Corvallis Transit System (CTS).
+Local bus service is provided by 3 different transit systems, the Corvallis Transit System (CTS), the Benton Area Transit System (BAT) and the OSU Transit System "Beaver Bus".
 The Corvallis City Council approved an additional fee on monthly water utility bills in January 2011, allowing all CTS bus service to become fareless.

-The system runs a total of eight daytime routes Monday through Saturday, covering most of the city and converging at the Downtown Transit Center.
+The CTS system runs a total of 12 daytime routes, 10 within the city limits, Monday through Saturday, covering most of the city and converging at the Downtown Transit Center.
 Additional commuter routes run in the early morning and late afternoon on weekdays, and midmorning and midafternoon on Saturdays.
-When Oregon State University is in session, CTS also runs the "Night Owl", a set of late-night routes running Thursday through Saturday.

-Two other short-distance intercity buses, the Linn-Benton Loop (to Albany) and the Philomath Connection, also stop at the Downtown Transit Center.
+Two short-distance intercity routes are also run by CTS from the Downtown Transit Center and OSU campus Transit Center.
+The "Linn-Benton Loop" runs multiple trips daily to the Albany Transit Center/ Albany Amtrak Station (ALY) and Linn-Benton Community College The "Philomath Connection", runs multiple trips daily to downtown Philomath.

+Two other intercity routes are run by the Benton Area Transit System (BAT) from the Downtown Transit Center and OSU campus Transit Center.
+The "99 Express" runs multiple trips daily to Lewisburg and Adair Village.
+The "Coast to Valley Express" runs multiple trips daily between the Albany Amtrak station (ALY) and the Newport Transit Center with stops in Philomath, Blodgett, Eddyville and Toledo.

+The Beaver Bus is run by the Oregon State University Transit System for transportation across the main campus.
+The Beaver Bus has 3 routes from the Reser Stadium Transit Center and has multiple stops throughout campus.
+Buses arrive at every stop every 15–20 minutes from 7am-7pm.

-From 2010 to 2011, CTS has saw a 37.87% increase in ridership, partially as a result of going fareless and "the rising cost of fuel for individual vehicles and the desire for residents to choose more sustainable options for commuting to work, school and other activities" According to Tim Bates, the Corvallis Transit System and Philomath Connection had 3,621,387 passenger miles traveled and 85,647 gallons of fuel consumed in fiscal year 2011, a period that covers July 1, 2010 - June 30, 2011.
-This means that riders in 2011 got 42.28 passenger miles per gallon.
+From 2010 to 2011, CTS has seen a 37.9% increase in ridership, partially as a result of going fareless and "the rising cost of fuel for individual vehicles and the desire for residents to choose more sustainable options for commuting to work, school and other activities" According to Tim Bates, the Corvallis Transit System and Philomath Connection had 3,621,387 passenger miles traveled and 85,647 gallons of fuel consumed in fiscal year 2011, a period that covers July 1, 2010 – June 30, 2011.

 In 2019, the local bus system expanded to several more lines throughout the city, and the addition of a minimal Sunday service.